Whiteknight/whiteknight.github.com/_posts/2010-12-11-lorito_first_thoughts.md

+---
+layout: post
+categories: [Parrot, ParrotDesign, Lorito]
+title: Lorito Design, First Thoughts
+---

-Last night was the big face-to-face meeting between Christoph, Allison and chromatic to discuss the future of Parrot, especially as it pertains to *Lorito*.
+Thursday night was the big face-to-face meeting between Christoph, Allison and chromatic to discuss the future of Parrot, especially as it pertains to *Lorito*.
 Lorito has traditionally been many things depending on who you talked to or how you thought about it about it.
 Now it's starting to take a